The Flintstones (1994 Ocean Software video game)

 The Flintstones is a 1994 video game adaptation of the live-action 1994 film The Flintstones.
-It was released on Super NES, Game Boy, and Genesis.
+It was released on Super NES and Game Boy.

 Gameplay

 The Flintstones is a 2D platforming game where the player controls Fred Flintstone who must rescue Pebbles, Bam-Bam, Barney, and Wilma from the evil Cliff Vandercave.
 All three versions feature different levels and enemies.